YouTube returns to Echo Show, just in time for Black Friday

 But despite the new interface, Amazon says a variety of voice commands should work, including these:

 YouTube didn't immediately respond to a request for comment about the changes.
-Google, its sibling company, was reportedly working on an Echo Show competitor.
+Google, its parent company, is reportedly working on an Echo Show competitor.

 We'll add hands-on impressions of the new UI soon.